Start on a Seattle, Washington map view, raise the water, and use the default 3.0m setup as a fast visual baseline.

 Open a Seattle-centered map instead of manually panning across the U.S.

-Start with a 3.0m flood setup, then adjust the slider for milder or more extreme water levels.
+Start with a 3.0m setup, then adjust the slider for milder or more extreme water levels.

 Copy a permalink for the exact Seattle scenario you want to share.